Germany's Merkel urges China to use influence on Iran

 A CALL FOR OPEN MARKETS

-Merkel also pressed China to improve protection of intellectual property rights, calling on it to ensure that German businesses had reciprocal access to its markets.
+Merkel also pressed China to improve protection of intellectual property rights, calling on Beijing to ensure that German businesses had reciprocal access to its markets.

-That concern will likely be repeated when she travels to Guangzhou in southern China on Friday for a business summit.
+That concern will likely be repeated when she travels to Guangzhou on Friday for a business summit.
 Merkel is accompanied by a number of German CEOs, who during a similar summit two years ago also pressed for more market access.

-On Thursday, she toured an ancient alley in Beijing that is now home to shops and restaurants, one of the few to survive the razing of the centuries-old capital to build shopping malls and office blocks.

 For China, the visit is a chance to be briefed directly on the European crisis.
-In her speech, Merkel emphasized that European countries will need better fiscal discipline and more budgetary integration.
+In her speech Thursday, Merkel emphasized that European countries will need better fiscal discipline , more budgetary integration.

 European countries will need to cut red tape and barriers to employment if they are to grow, she said.